-- o feeling very tired

 - sun sensitivity.
 Mesalamine Rectal Suppositories can make your skin sensitive to the sun if you have skin conditions such as atopic dermatitis and atopic eczema.
 Try to limit your time in the sun.
-You should use sunscreen and wear a hat and clothes that cover your skin if you have to be in the sunlight.

-- kidney stones.
+You should use sunscreen and wear a hat and clothes that cover your skin if you have to be in the sunlight. - kidney stones.
 Drink plenty of fluids when using Mesalamine Rectal Suppositories to decrease your chance of getting kidney stones.
-Call your doctor right away if you get any of these symptoms:

-- o severe pain in your side

-- o severe pain in your back

-- The most common side effects of Mesalamine Rectal Suppositories include:

-- o dizziness

-- o rectal pain - o acne • inflammation of the large intestine (colitis)

-These are not all of the possible side effects of Mesalamine Rectal Suppositories.
+Call your doctor right away if you get any of these symptoms: - severe pain in your side - severe pain in your back - The most common side effects of Mesalamine Rectal Suppositories include: - o dizziness - o acne - inflammation of the large intestine (colitis) - These are not all of the possible side effects of Mesalamine Rectal Suppositories.